Overview

 Local expert input

-International curriculum with face-to-face weekend assessment support in Hong Kong by local experienced lecturers
+International curriculum with localised content assessment support in Hong Kong by local experienced lecturers

 Stay connected